Zenith-Infinity/zenverse-web/README.md

 # Game Distribution Example Web Project
 I create this for final exam project, built with tailwind css & a bit bootstrap.
-This website is still on development so many things i have to do to perfect it.
-I will make a list for major update and some update to fix bug or or tidy up some elements on the website.
+This website is finished but some bugs may be appear and we try our best to fix it in the future.
+We will make a list for major update and some update to fix bug or or tidy up some elements on the website.

-This website is currently made by myself with reference from some hoyo websites.
+This website is currently made by me and my friend with reference from hoyo websites and play store.
 All copyrights referred to each developer in game list.

 Project Started: Sunday, May 19th 2024.<br />
 Project Finished: Tuesday, July 9th 2024.
 (7 weeks, 2 days)